Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* implement filter as a test for the laziness model
+* make even? work for floats that are identical to integers
+  * add odd?
 * implement list functions handling of lazy lists
   * functions to change:
     * range, take, drop, rest, and concat, and cons should return lazy lists